soumodev/Tic-Tac-Toe/README.md

 A Neural Network that takes as input a configuration of a sudoku grid and the next move of a player and returns if it is a "Good" move or a "Bad" move.
 Then use this Network to verify if certain properties holds.
-That is, given a property P for the input of the NN if the NN correctly predicts if for such inputs the output is "Good" or "Bad".
+That is, given a property P for the input of the NN if the NN correctly predicts if for such inputs the output is "Good" or "Bad" using the Z3-solver.

 ## Description